denten-books/plain-text/0-chapter.md

 public sphere, mass surveillance or online censorship, for example, are related to our failure to come to terms with the changing conditions of digital textuality.
-A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, and deliberation online, would do well to take heed of textual building blocks at their foundation.
+A society that cares about the long-term preservation of complex discursive formations like free speech, privacy, cultural heritage, or deliberation online, would do well to take heed of textual building blocks at their foundation.
 Text matters because how it is encoded, transmitted, and stored decides who gets to decode, receive, and access.

 "Media determine our situation," Friedrich Kittler wrote in his seminal *Gramophone, Film, Typewriter* [@kittler_gramophone_1999, xxxix].
 The book